 Pronounced hew-guh, a loose translation is “warm and cozy” or “wellbeing,” but hygge is actually more than just that.
 It’s a life philosophy, a state of mind and a way to practice happiness and positivity.

 “Hygge is about an atmosphere and an experience.
 It’s about being with people we love.
 A feeling of home.
-A feeling that we are safe,” writes Meik Wiking, author of the New York Times bestselling The Little Book of Hygge: Danish Secrets to Happy Living.
+A feeling that we are safe” writes Meik Wiking, author of the New York Times bestselling The Little Book of Hygge: Danish Secrets to Happy Living.

 What are Some of the Key Elements of Practicing Hygge?

 - Redesign your space for coziness: this might mean pulling grandma’s homemade quilt out of the attic and spreading it across the living room couch with some extra pillows stolen from the bedroom to create a new, comfortable feeling.
 Do as the Danes do and light candles, scented or not, to give the room a soft, warm, inviting glow.
-Soft music might play nicely or, better yet, a quiet room where you can hear the rustle of the cold winter wind outside
+Soft music might play nicely or, better yet, a quiet room where you can hear the rustle of the cold winter wind outside.

-- Unwind: instead of breaking out the computer, phone or turning Netflix on right away, make some homemade coco to sip on after a relaxing bubble bath.
+- Unwind: instead of breaking out the computer, or phone or turning Netflix on right away, make some homemade coco to sip on after a relaxing bubble bath.
 Take the opportunity to read a few chapters of a book that’s been on the reading-list for too long.
 Then, yes, of course, Netflix binging is also hygge

-- Socialize: hygge is also being about being with friends and loved ones.
+- Socialize: hygge is also about being with friends and loved ones.
 Spend the day draped in warm, comfortable clothes and bake a chocolate cake and invite a few close friends over to enjoy it together